arielweizman1/Turtlebot-Autonomous-Navigation-using-Lidar-JetsonNano-and-ROS/README.md

 ```
 The rviz is open now.

-press the 2D pose estimate, and press on the real location of the robot.make sure that you also set the orientation correct.
+Press the 2D pose estimate, and press on the real location of the robot. make sure that you also set the orientation correct.

 ![image](https://user-images.githubusercontent.com/57818213/158700683-d59d11c8-3ef6-4bd1-b385-ce21cfb4479a.png)